 - Black Knight: 125 points

 Black Knights are the lighter cavalry of this warband, compared to the Blood Knights, but they have the same movement of 8″.

 They do have less wounds (25 and 20 respectively) and less Toughness (4) but they become an interesting option in a thematic skeletons-only warband.

 Melee wise they have a 2″ range that allows to not engage and still hit the enemy, however their special ability, Deathly Charge, damages only after a movement that ends within 1″ of an enemy.

-The rest of the Black Knight melee profile is in line with their on-foot counterpart with Spear: 2 attacks at Strength 3 for 1/4 damage.
-The Hell Knight reduces the range to 1″, increases attacks to 3 and damage to 2/4.
+The rest of the Black Knight melee profile is a bit better than their on-foot counterpart with Spear: 3 attacks at Strength 3 for 1/4 damage.
+The Hell Knight reduces the range to 1″, but increases damage to 2/4.

-The Hell Knight is the leader of this unit and as a Champion he also can perform Chosen Champion, that for a Quad, if within 6″ of a leader, provides an extra attack action with up to 3 more attacks bringing him to 6 attacks for one action.
+The Hell Knight is the commander of this unit, but not a Leader, and as a Champion he also can perform Chosen Champion, that for a Quad, if within 6″ of a leader, provides an extra attack action with up to 3 more attacks and Strength for a potential 6 attacks at Strength 6 for that action.

 The basic Grave Guard comes with 2 possible options: one with a Great Wight Blade and one with Wight Blade and Crypt Shield.